DANS-KNAW/dataverse-dataset-geomap-view/docs/DEVNOTES.md

 When editing the js file, you need two copy actions:
 - firsts into that `shared` dir (unless you clone the repo in there).
 - next on the vagrant box into that `/var/www/html/custom/geomapview` folder.

+## Possible functional improvements:

+- Extract and display locations from more than 1000 datasets.
+Current limit comes from the search API call, getting more results has to be done with more API requests.
+Allow to retrieve more via an extra GUI control with progress bar.

+- Also display bounding boxes(rectangles), especially when a dateset only has those, we now do not see the dataset on the map.
+The way that this is displayed (with different color markers) can be done similar to how the Ariadne portal is doing it.

+- Make the script more general usable; for others that have geographical coordinates in their custom metadata.

+- Enhancing the appearance of the marker popup with thumbnail or icon similar to what is done on the result listing.

+- Allow selection of alternative base maps, like a satellite image.

+- Allow downloading the geographical information on the map in GeoJSON format.